-We’d rather kick back and celebrate St. Patrick’s Day at home.
+I bet you’d rather kick back and have our own St. Patrick’s Day celebrations at home.
 You can still wear your “Kiss Me I’m Irish” pin — and hope that your spouse or pet obliges.

 Affiliate links are included in this post and Drugstore Divas may make a small commission if you use them.